mviniciusca/warriorfolio/README.md

 ## Work in progress

-- Ability to write or reply to messages
+- Ability to write or reply messages

 ## Installation
 1. Clone the repository using `git clone`